godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

 ---

-## Step 11 — BONUS: Evaluate `dbt-project-evaluator` coverage gaps
+## Step 11 - BONUS: Evaluate `dbt-project-evaluator` coverage gaps

+- [ ] Step complete

-dbt-project-evaluator is configurable — you can disable checks that don't apply to your project or add custom rules.
+dbt-project-evaluator is configurable - you can disable checks that don't apply to your project or add custom rules.
 Review the [evaluator documentation](https://dbt-labs.github.io/dbt-project-evaluator/) and:

 1. Identify any default rules that don't make sense for MediaPulse
 2. Disable them in `dbt_project.yml` using the evaluator's `vars` config